martin-olivier/airgorah/README.md

 ![illustration](.github/assets/illustration.png)

-Airgorah is a WiFi auditing software that can perform deauth attacks and WPA password recovery.
+`Airgorah` is a WiFi auditing software that can perform `deauth attacks` and `WPA password recovery`.
 It can be used to audit a network and discover the devices connected to it, to perform a deauth attack against a specific device or all the devices connected to the network, and to recover the password of an access point.

 It is written in Rust and uses [GTK4 bindings](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
 The software is based on [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) tools suite.